david-drew/OpenVINO-Custom-Layers/README.2019.md

     ```

 7. Create the TensorFlow model (weights, graphs, checkpoints):<br>
     * We create a simple model.
-The weights are random, and untrained, but this is acceptable for demonstrating Custom Layer conversion.
+The weights are random, and untrained, but this is acceptable for demonstrating Custom Layer conversion.<br><br>
     ```
     cd ~/cl_tutorial/OpenVINO-Custom-Layers/create_tf_model
     ```